parkerdyer/catastrophic-works/src/content/konami-code-and-cats.md

   - javascript
 ---

 I've given a few lightning talks on this subject and figured I'd share it here.
-The tiny kitten above has worked very hard on this presentation.
-Kudos to her.

 ---

 ![Konami Code and Cats](img/konami-code/konami-code.png)
 \

-I hope you're as excited as I am to learn about Konami code.
-And cats!
+You may be asking yourself, "What do cats have to do with Konami code?"
+The answer is: absolutely nothing.
+Enjoy!

 ![What is Konami code?](img/konami-code/what-is-konami-code.png)